mishoo/UglifyJS/README.md

 - `drop_console` -- default `false`.
 Pass `true` to discard calls to `console.*` functions.

+- `keep_fargs` -- default `false`.
+Pass `true` to prevent the compressor from discarding unused function arguments.
+You need this for code which relies on `Function.length`.

 ### The `unsafe` option

 It enables some transformations that *might* break code logic in certain